A strengthened bound on the number of states required to characterize maximum parsimony distance: A lower bound on the number of states

-\begin{proof} We give an explicit construction of two trees $T_1$ and $T_2$ which fulfill both 1) and 2).
-For convenience and in order to use arguments based on the Fitch algorithm, we will construct them as rooted trees, but the statements hold analogously when the root position is disregarded.
+\item $\max\limits_{\chi}\vert \ell(T_1,\chi)-\ell(T_2,\chi)\vert<r$ if the maximum runs over all characters $\chi$ with up to $r$ states that are convex on either $T_1$ or $T_2$. \end{enumerate} \end{prop} \begin{proof} We give an explicit construction of two trees $T_1$ and $T_2$ which fulfill both parts 1 and 2 of the proposition.
+For convenience and in order to use arguments based on Fitch's algorithm, we will construct them as rooted trees, but the statements hold analogously when the root position is disregarded.

 \begin{itemize} \item \textbf{Tree construction:} Both trees $T_1$ and $T_2$ which we construct in the following can be thought of as \enquote{caterpillars} of \enquote{double cherries}.
-In particular, we take the two starting trees $S_1= ((1,2),(3,4))$ and $S_2= ((1,3),(2,4))$ (and we think of these two trees as \enquote{double cherries}).
+In particular, we take the two starting trees $S_1= ((1,2),(3,4))$ and $S_2= ((1,3),(2,4))$ where $((a,b),(c,d))$ denotes the unique rooted binary phylogenetic tree with two cherries $\{a,b\}$ and $\{c,d\}$.
 For $r=1$, we set $T_1=S_1$ and $T_2=S_2$.
 For $r\geq 2$, however, we start by taking $r$ copies of $S_1$ for $T_1$ and $r$ copies of $S_2$ for $T_2$.
 Then, we change the leaf labels in each of these copies as follows: In the $k^{th}$ copy of $S_1$ or $S_2$ (for $1\leq k \leq r$), which we will later on refer to as $S_k^1$ or $S_k^2$, respectively, we replace each leaf label $x$ by $x+4\cdot (k-1)$.
 This way, the leaf labels of the first copy remain unchanged (as $x+4\cdot (1-1)=x$), the second copy gets leaf labels $5=1+4\cdot (2-1)$ up to $8=4+4\cdot (2-1)$ and so forth.
 Last, for both $T_1$ and $T_2$, we take a caterpillar with $r$ leaves such that the unique cherry has labels 1 and 2 and the other leaves are subsequently labeled $3, \ldots, r$, starting with the leaf closest to the cherry and ending with the leaf closest to the root, cf. Figure \ref{fig:catbackbone}.
-Then we identify the $k^{th}$ leaf of this caterpillar with the $k^{th}$ copy of $S_1$ to construct $T_1$ and with the $k^{th}$ copy of $S_2$ to construct $T_2$.
+Then we identify the $k^{th}$ leaf of this caterpillar with the root of the $k^{th}$ copy of $S_1$ to construct $T_1$ and with the root of the $k^{th}$ copy of $S_2$ to construct $T_2$.
 We refer to the caterpillar tree to which the copies of $S_1$ or $S_2$, respectively, have been assigned, as the \enquote{caterpillar backbone} of $T_1$ or $T_2$, respectively.
 An illustration for the case $r=3$ can be seen in Figure \ref{fig:catbackbone}.